skip to navigation

 return self.settings.height

 This component is responsible to return settings.
-It has been implemented as an adapter from your configurable view.
+It has been implemented in different adapters

 IConfigurableView

-This component is implemented as a browserview.
-You have to inherits from this one to create your own browser view.
+This component is implemented in a browserview you are supposed to inherits from in your own browser view.

 Common use case: use a javascript library for a view